 Stay at Oceans Edge Marina and Resort

-If you don’t mind not being in the center of all the Key West action, Oceans Edge Resort is a great place to stay on Stock Island.
+Oceans Edge Resort is a great place to stay on Stock Island if you don’t mind not being in the center of all the Key West action.
 This secluded resort allows guests to enjoy peace and tranquility in Key West, all in a beautiful setting.

 All rooms at Oceans Edge have ocean views and access to the marina.
-There are six swimming pools to enjoy with bar service to all!
+There are six swimming pools to enjoy, with bar service for all!
 Oceans Edge also has kayaks, stand-up paddleboards, and bicycles for free on-site.
-When you are ready to head into Key West, there is a free shuttle that runs hourly downtown, which means you don’t have to deal with the hectic parking situation in Key West.
+When you are ready to head into Key West, a free shuttle runs hourly downtown, so you don’t have to deal with the hectic parking situation in Key West.

-We spent 5 nights and 6 days in the Florida Keys, and I thought it was the perfect amount of time to spend traveling the Florida Keys.
-The drive from Key Largo to Key West can be done in one day as it’s only 97 miles (about two hours drive), though to make the most out of your Florida Keys road trip, it might be worth breaking up the drive in Marathon or Duck Key.
+We spent five nights and six days in the Florida Keys, and I thought it was the perfect time to spend traveling the Florida Keys.
+The drive from Key Largo to Key West can be done in one day as it’s only 97 miles (about a two-hour drive), though to make the most out of your Florida Keys road trip, it might be worth breaking up the drive in Marathon or Duck Key.

 I would highly suggest looking at options for flying into either Miami or Key West and flying out of the opposite, making your road trip one way; sometimes, it can work out better and not cost much more!
 We flew into Miami, rented a one-way car rental for cheaper than a round-trip car rental, and flew out of Key West.